 The San Francisco Film Society offers an array of support to individual filmmakers, screenwriters, and producers through its Filmmaker360 program, including help with project development, residencies, and a number of different grants.

 ScreenCraft provides production grants for short films and online series.

 In film, the Kevin Spacey Foundation awards grants to emerging artists who work in short film.

 When it comes to film, Sundance garners more buzz and prestige than any other filmmaking initiative.
 Getting a nod from them is like being invited into the super-cool kids club.

 Surdna's film grants go to artists and organizations whose filmmaking promotes cultural and economic development of their communities.

 Time Warner Foundation supports diverse filmmaking schools and institutions.

 Tribeca is Sundance’s twin, with equal buzz and prestige.
-Tribeca has a number of film grants that range from $10,000 to $100,000.
-Tribeca even offers small grants for all the young-buck filmmakers out there.
+Tribeca even offers small grants for innovative filmmaking.